PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Results

 \subsection{Scalability Analysis of PP-GWAS with Simulated Data}

-The ability to maintain computational efficiency with the large-scale data is a critical challenge in genome-wide association studies.
-This section provides a comparative analysis between PP-GWAS and the existing state-of-the-art SF-GWAS, focusing on performance under various computational and data conditions.
+The ability to maintain both computational efficiency and accuracy with large-scale data is a critical challenge in genome-wide association studies.
+This section provides a comparative analysis between PP-GWAS and SF-GWAS, focusing on performance under various conditions.

 To facilitate a direct comparison, we utilized a simulated dataset designed similar to those in SF-GWAS's scalability analysis.
-Such alignment of experimental conditions is crucial to ensure the validity of our performance assessment.

-We consider three primary factors in our scalability analysis: the number of computational nodes (referred to as participants), the SNP count within the genomic data, and the sample sizes managed by each node.
+We consider four primary factors in our scalability analysis: the number of computational nodes, the SNP count within the genomic data, the number of covariates within the genomic data and the sample sizes managed by each node.
 Incremental increases in each of these factors allow us to observe and quantify the performance implications on PP-GWAS.

-Our initial evaluation focuses on the algorithm's performance in response to an increasing number of participants.
+Our initial evaluation focuses on the algorithm's performance in response to an increasing number of nodes.
 With a test dataset comprising 9,178 samples and 612,794 SNPs, we assess the algorithm's distributed computation capabilities.
-Performance outcomes, as shown in Figure \ref{fig:scaling_parties}, indicate that PP-GWAS maintains a linear performance with an increasing number of participants, a desirable trait for multi-site GWAS deployments.
-This is further detailed in Figure \ref{fig:scaling_parties}.
+Performance outcomes, as shown in Figure \ref{fig:overall} (A), indicate that PP-GWAS maintains a linear performance with an increasing number of nodes.

-We then explore the scalability in relation to SNP counts, with a fixed configuration of two participants and 9,178 samples.
-Addressing the large-scale nature of many genomic datasets, PP-GWAS's performance remains superior to that of SF-GWAS, as depicted in Figure \ref{fig:scaling_snps}.
+We then explore the scalability in relation to SNP counts, with a fixed configuration of two nodes and 9,178 samples.
+Addressing the large-scale nature of many genomic datasets, PP-GWAS's performance remains superior to that of SF-GWAS, as depicted in Figure \ref{fig:overall} (B).

+{Next, we explore the scalability in relation to the number of covariates, with a fixed genomic dataset size of 9,178 samples and 612,794 SNPs.
+We note in Figure \ref{fig:overall} (C) that the runtime is unaffected by an increase in the number of covariates since projecting out covariates is done early in our methodology, and is a cheaper operation as opposed to working with the whole genomic dataset.}

 Lastly, we examine how sample size affects PP-GWAS's scalability.
-Keeping the number of participants at two and SNPs constant at $612,794$, we increment the sample size and analyze the impact.
-The robustness of PP-GWAS against increasing computational loads is demonstrated in Figure \ref{fig:scaling_samples}.
+Keeping the number of nodes at two and SNPs constant at $612,794$, we increment the sample size and analyze the impact.
+The performance of PP-GWAS against increasing sample sizes is demonstrated in Figure \ref{fig:overall} (D).

 In conclusion, the scalability analysis underscores PP-GWAS's capability to efficiently manage increased computational demands across various dimensions.
 This is instrumental for its application in extensive genetic association studies.